 - Pressure on your legs where they’ve formed

 - Slight throbbing

 - Discomfort after sitting for long periods of time

 Preventive Steps to Start

-Whether you’ve just the faint beginnings of spider veins or know that you have a family history of the weakened blood vessels, talk to your New York dermatologist about the best way to prevent them from happening — or at least to reduce the amount you get and the side effects that come with spider vein development.
+Whether you’ve just the faint beginnings of spider veins or know that you have a family history of the weakened blood vessels, talk to your New York dermatologist about the best way to prevent them from happening or at least to reduce the amount you get and the side effects that come with spider vein development.
+Preventive steps include:

 - Increase circulation in your legs with regular exercise.
 Your legs are most susceptible to spider veins because of their distance from your heart.
 The blood vessels in your legs have to work harder than others in your body to breach that distance coming and going.

 - Elevate your legs above your heart whenever you get the chance.
-After work, lie down and prop them on a pile of pillows for at least on hour.
+After work, lie down and prop them on a pile of pillows for at least an hour.

 - Reduce the pressure on your legs by avoiding sitting with your legs crossed.

 - Take regular walks every 30 minutes when you sit all day.